ljrain/blog.rainaldi.dev/content/post/2019/migrated_wordpress_hugo.md

 draft: true

 ---
-I have been using [WordPress](https://www.wordpress.org) for a long time and could easily create a new site, customize it and publish it very quickly.

 Having seen more talk lately on Static Site Generators and looking a [Wyam.io](https://www.wyam.io) and then [GoHugo.io](https://www.gohugo.io) I decided to switch to a Static Generated Site using Hugo.

 ## Why Hugo?